 But you’ve got a baby now, and grandparents have special relationships with their grandchildren.
 Any opportunity to see their new grandchild will bring them a lot of joy.
 In fact, they’ll be so happy you came to visit that they might just make meals for you, keep an eye on Baby while you sleep, and generally go to great lengths to make sure you’re comfortable.

 Visit a beach destination

 Enjoying some sun and saltwater is a great way to rejuvenate.
 Absorbing vitamin D from the sun is good for your baby-weary body, and walking along the beach or swimming in saltwater actually have beneficial health effects.
-And, unless you live on beachfront property, there’s a good chance that this will be Baby‘s first ever experience of the ocean, in case he hasn&;t been getting enough firsts lately.
+And, unless you live on beachfront property, there’s a good chance that this will be Baby‘s first ever experience of the ocean, in case she hasn&;t been getting enough firsts lately.

 Cleanup at the beach is a breeze.
 Sure, you’ll need your diaper bag, but if Baby spits up or lets loose a little tinkle, the water is right there.
-If you can find a somewhat private area, you can let Baby squirm, scream, and cry all he wants and not worry about disturbing anyone.
+If you can find a somewhat private area, you can let Baby squirm, scream, and cry all she wants and not worry about disturbing anyone.
 It’s liberating to be outdoors and not have to worry that Baby is disturbing anyone or making a mess.

-Plus, if you think Baby likes to pee in his diaper, wait until you see the relief on his face when he pees in the ocean!
+Plus, if you think Baby likes to pee in her diaper, wait until you see the relief on her face when she pees in the ocean!